Citizen Charter of the Bank

 Exemption of Capital Gain Tax under Section 54B, 54D, 54F and 54G of I.T.
 Act, 1961 is available on amount deposited under Account 'A' (Saving Deposit) and/or Account 'B' (Term Deposit) with option to keep deposit on cumulative or non-cumulative basis at Branches.

-Standing instructions can be given to the Bank for transfer/remittance of funds from one account to other account(s) maintained in the same Branch, any other Branch of the bank or any other Bank or any other third party.
+Standing instructions can be given to the Bank for transfer/remittance of funds from one account to other account(s) maintained in the same Branch, any other Branch of the bank or any other Bank or any other third party which may attract applicable charges.

 The facility of Safe Deposit Lockers is an ancillary service offered by our Bank.
 The Branches offering this facility will indicate/display this information at a prominent place.